lasanthamudalige/dotfiles/sway-config/README.md

        sudo systemctl enable tlp.service
        ```

-     - tlp-rdw(Radio Device Wizard) need one more service enable it using
+     - tlp-rdw(Radio Device Wizard) it is required to use NetworkManager and enabling
        ```
         sudo systemctl enable NetworkManager-dispatcher.service
        ```